 - 1. Spectators are an important part of the game and should conform to accepted standards of good sportsmanship and behavior. - 2.
 Spectators should always respect officials, coaches, and players as guests in the community and extend all courtesies to them. - 3.
 Enthusiastic and wholesome cheering is encouraged. - 4.
 Booing and other disrespectful gestures, activities, or remarks should be avoided at all times. - 5.
 Bells, whistles, or noisemakers of any kind are not acceptable at athletic activities and/or spectator events. - 6.
 Face paint must not cover more than half the face. - 7.
-Spectators that abuse the privilege may be asked to exit the premises and may be denied attendance at future events.
+Spectators that abuse the privilege may be asked to exit the premises and may be denied attendance at future events. - 8.
+The way parents communicate is critical, should not be about performance or outcome or stats, that drives a toxic culture.
+Communication should focus on effort, the process, how did your student-athlete impact teammates, etc.

-Parent and Player Meetings
+Parent and Player Meetings with Coaches